kathrinmzl/inside-india/README.md

 ![Home page](docs/features/home-page.png)

 #### Tour pages
-For each tour package there is a separate page displaying detailed information about the trips’ itineraries, the costs of each tour and a gallery.
+For each tour package there is a separate page displaying general facts about the tour, detailed information about the trips’ itineraries and a gallery of tour highlights.

-The pages are divided into a "facts" section, with an overview of the most important information, and a "tour details" section with a detail section for each place on the itinerary.
-Next to the details is a carousel with each six photos representing steps in the itinerary.
+The pages are divided into a "facts" section, with an overview of the most important information like the price and dates, and a "tour details" section with a detail section for each place on the itinerary.
+Next to the details there is a carousel with each six photos representing steps in the itinerary.

 Below the carousel is another booking button.

 ![Tour page](docs/features/tour-page.png)